SoumikDey/mightybyte-devops/Readme.md

 - To apply this -
   - Download the terraform code.
   - cd inside `environment` folder, like - "cd production"
+  - Make changes to the default values in the `variables.tf` file according to the required configurations
   - terraform plan
   - terraform apply
-- It will create the resources and will shoe required details in output.
+- It will create the resources and will show required details in output.

 ### Connect to the Jumpbox from console and create Database and Schema in RDS -